Research shows that light therapy, or exposure to full spectrum light, is an effective treatment for Seasonal Affective Disorder

 Make an Appointment

-Free light therapy appointments will be available to the UNH community (students, UNH employees, and dependents over the age of 18) during the spring semester.
+Light therapy appointments are available to the UNH community (students, UNH employees, and dependents over the age of 18).

 - Call (603) 862-3823